Mister-Meeseeks/BitScribe/docs/Protocol.md

 determistically and in bounded time retrieve each chunk's constituent transaction.
 Keystone transactions must conform to a specific structure to be considered valid:

-* Inputs - Comprehensive list of cornerstone transactions (defined below) and nothing other than cornerstone transactions.
+* Inputs - Root transactions of any and all ribbons (see below) in the engraving.
+Must only contain ribbon root transactions.
 * First output - Any value sent to the document address
 * Second output - Null data containing the metadata tag (defined below)
 * Additional outputs - Ignored (but reserved for future protocol implementations, and